TOLDOTECHNIK/buildroot-webkit/README.md

 - `toldotechnik_rpi3_wpe_defconfig` for RPi 3 B (V1.2), tested

 ## Custom settings
-Below you will find the explanations of how the custom settings are made on the final Raspberry image installed on the SD card.
-If you want to apply the settings before building, you can customize the `board/toldotechnik_rpi/rootfs-overlay` folder.
-The link for the `url.txt` you will find in the `board/toldotechnik_rpi/post-image.sh` script.
+Below you will find the explanations of how the customization is made on the final running Raspberry Pi image.
+If you want to apply the settings before building, you can adapt the `board/toldotechnik_rpi/rootfs-overlay` folder.
+The default URL for the browser is defined in  tthe `board/toldotechnik_rpi/post-image.sh` script.

 ### URL for the browser
 Create a `/boot/url.txt` file and insert the desired link in the first line (e.g. http://localhost).